John Attlee, 3rd Earl Attlee

-John Richard Attlee, 3rd Earl Attlee (born 3 October 1956), styled Viscount Prestwood between 1967 and 1991, is a British Conservative Party peer and member of the House of Lords.
-He is the grandson of Clement Attlee, the Labour Prime Minister, who was the first Earl Attlee.
+John Richard Attlee, 3rd Earl Attlee (born 3 October 1956), styled Viscount Prestwood between 1967 and 1991, is a British Conservative Party peer and former member of the House of Lords.
+He is the grandson of Clement Attlee, the Labour prime minister, who was the first Earl Attlee.

 Early life

 Attlee was educated at Stowe School, trained with Smiths Industries, and worked mainly in materials management.

 Professional career

 In 1985, Attlee went into business in the field of commercial vehicle recovery and repair.
 In this connection he is president of the Heavy Transport Association and Patron of the Road Rescue Recovery Association.

 He undertook a tour with the non-governmental organisation British Direct Aid in Bosnia during the winter of 1993–94, and then ran British Direct Aid's operation in Rwanda for most of 1995.

 Military service

 A member of the Territorial Army, Attlee served in Bosnia with an aid agency during 1993–1994.
 He has also served in the Gulf War.